-John McFarlane was appointed as a non-executive Director of Westfield Management Limited, Westfield Holdings Limited and Westfield America Management Limited in February 2008.
-He holds a Master of Arts from the University of Edinburgh and an MBA from Cranfield School of Management.
-In the UK, Mr McFarlane is a Director of The Royal Bank of Scotland Group plc, National Westminster Bank plc, The Royal Bank of Scotland plc, Aviva plc and Old Oak Holdings Limited.
-Mr McFarlane is the former CEO of Australia & New Zealand Banking Group Limited and earlier Group Executive Director of Standard Chartered Plc, and Head of Citicorp and Citibank in the UK and Ireland.
-He was also President of the International Monetary Conference, Chairman of the Australian Bankers Association and a Director of the London Stock Exchange and the Auditing Practices Board.
-Mr McFarlane is a member of the Westfield Group Risk Management Committee.
+John McFarlane was appointed as a non-executive Director of Westfield Holdings Limited in February 2008.
+He holds an MA from the University of Edinburgh and an MBA from Cranfield School of Management.
+Mr McFarlane is Executive Chairman of Aviva plc in the UK.
+He was formerly CEO of Australia & New Zealand Banking Group Limited for 10 years until 2007, a nonexecutive Director of The Royal Bank of Scotland Group plc, Group Executive Director of Standard Chartered plc, and Head of Citicorp and Citibank in the UK and Ireland.
+Mr McFarlane was also President of the International Monetary Conference, Chairman of the Australian Bankers Association and a Director of the London Stock Exchange and the Auditing Practices Board.